Compute Trustworthiness Scores for any LLM

 from cleanlab_studio import Studio

-cleanlab_tlm = studio.TLM() # see TLM quickstart tutorial for optional TLM configurations
+cleanlab_tlm = studio.TLM() # See Advanced Tutorial for optional TLM configurations to get better/faster results

 trustworthiness_score = cleanlab_tlm.get_trustworthiness_score(prompt, response=response)